Why Grassroots Cannabis Media is Crucial Today

 Cannabis media faces unique challenges in a restrictive landscape

-According to industry insiders, these are not just minor issues but formidable barriers that threaten the very existence of cannabis media.
-“We're fighting for our survival every day,” one publisher remarked.
-“The industry's story needs to be told, and grassroots media remains the most reliable voice.”
+"We're fighting for our survival every day," one cannabis publisher said.
+"The industry's story needs to be told, and grassroots media remains the most reliable voice."

 Original Source